adamspe/bird_sightings/README.md

 (aside from of course the admin user).

 ## Implementation Notes
 The sightings logic is implemented in AngularJS with some Google Maps stuff.
-It's implemented as a drupal block and expects the sight to have just (at least) a main page with the bird sightings block added as its main content (all alone).
-The login block should be placed on that single page in the left side bar and will be hidden/shown by the app as necessary.
+Most of the JS/CSS dependencies are made local via the bower dependencies but the Google Maps API and MarkerCluster JS is being pulled off the net.